nus-cs2103-AY2324S1/tp/docs/team/tanveersingh10.md

   person's details change over time, such as their condition or remarks, and there needs to be a quick way to update the information.

 * **Project management**:
-  * Led the ideation process.
+  * Contributed to ideation process.
 Had to find a balance between new features and ensuring current features are bug free.
-  * Helped delegate issues and tickets
+  * Helped delegate issues
   * Did Peer Reviews on other teammates' Pull Requests
   * Resolved Merge Conflicts where applicable